graphile/worker/README.md

 ## Performance

-`graphile-worker` is not intended to replace extremely high performance dedicated job queues, it's intended to be a very easy way to get a job queue up and running with Node.js and PostgreSQL.
-But this doesn't mean it's a slouch by any means - it achieves an average latency from triggering a job in one process to executing it in another of just 2ms, and each worker can handle up to 731 jobs per second on modest hardware (2011 iMac).
+`graphile-worker` is not intended to replace extremely high performance dedicated job queues, it's intended to be a very easy way to get a reasonably performant job queue up and running with Node.js and PostgreSQL.
+But this doesn't mean it's a slouch by any means - it achieves an average latency from triggering a job in one process to executing it in another of under 3ms, and a 12-core database server can process around 10,000 jobs per second.

 `graphile-worker` is horizontally scalable.
 Each instance has a customisable worker pool, this pool defaults to size 1 (only one job at a time on this